Behind the Exclusive Collegiate Scholarship from Washington Accord

 Scholarships Currently Available

-This is why we offer this scholarship, to help give single mothers a chance at a better life and the lives of their children through better opportunities that a higher education provides.
+Because of these stresses and sense of being overwhelmed is why we offer this scholarship, to help give single mothers a chance at a better life and the lives of their children through better opportunities that a higher education provides.

 If you are a member of the LGBTQ community, we want to help you finish your degree to help provide for opportunities to thrive in the career you want.